 On the surface, the home appraisal process doesn’t have much to do with the seller.
 It is designed as a kind of insurance policy the lender has when agreeing to underwrite a mortgage for the property.
 In fact, most of the time it’s only the lender and the buyer who receive a copy of the home appraiser’s report.
 That’s why this is often paid for by the buyer.

 However, home sellers or their agents would be wise to attend the in-person review by the home appraiser.
-By walking through your home with the licensed professional, you'll be available to answer questions and point out features that may otherwise go unnoticed.
+By walking through your home with a licensed professional, you’ll be available to answer questions and point out features that may otherwise go unnoticed.

 Of course, they have certain things they focus on in their work.
 But sometimes, they may neglect to include amenities like a pool or porch that may influence the home’s value.
 Pointing out the positives of your home can’t hurt, as the appraiser considers all aspects of your home when compiling a final report.